 Category Commonly confused words

-All and Whole: Meaning, Synonyms, and Common Mistakes
+Presence and Presents: Definition, Synonyms, and Common Mistakes

 Waist and Waste: Common English Mistakes & Synonyms Explained